Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB183', 'Desktop Application Testing - Choosing the Right Library')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB183.aspx">KB183</a> Desktop Application Testing - Choosing the Right Library

 Suppose we have a situation that a thick-client (desktop) application under test (AUT) is based on a technology that is too old or not completely supported by Rapise.
 Rapise has a number of libraries for different types of apps.
 Usually Rapise finds the correct libraries using its auto-detection, but sometimes an application is unusual and the auto-detection fails.

-### <a onclick="return RegisterKbClick('KB182', 'How to automate the testing of TinyMCE Rich Text Boxes using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB182.aspx">KB182</a> How to automate the testing of TinyMCE Rich Text Boxes using Rapise

-DEPRECATED Method described in this article does not work any more because browser security has changed since 2015.
-Now it is not possible to directly access client side JavaScript model.
-We have a new article that explains how to automate TinyMCE https://www.inflectra.com/Support/KnowledgeBase/KB541.aspx When you have a rich text box in a web application, the process for recording a test and playing it back will be different to a standard HTML plain text box.
-When you are using the popular TinyMCE rich text box you have more options to automate it by using its special client-side JavaScript API.

 ### <a onclick="return RegisterKbClick('KB181', 'Dynamically constructing the .rest file URLs to test REST APIs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB181.aspx">KB181</a> Dynamically constructing the .rest file URLs to test REST APIs